Karl Jaspers Forum, Target Article 16, 16 March 1999

 for quite a while, as long as their economic

-roots exist in the same time.
+roots exist in the same culture.

 The development of consciousness obeys the same